-The school will adhere to Eugene P. Odum’s holistic approach to ecological studies, while strengthening and expanding in key areas such as infectious diseases, ecosystem ecology, watershed ecology, evolutionary ecology and sustainability.
-Researchers in the Odum School will work on timely and complex issues, including global climate change, conservation (species extinction), invasive species and much more.
+The school adheres to Odum’s holistic approach to ecological studies, with areas of particular strength in aquatic ecology, conservation ecology, disease ecology, ecosystem ecology, evolutionary ecology, and sustainability science.
+Researchers in the Odum School work on timely and complex issues including global climate change, species extinction, biodiversity and invasive species, among others.

 The Odum School emphasizes an interdisciplinary, collaborative approach to research, integrating expertise and resources from other schools and colleges at UGA as well as other institutions.
 A number of our faculty have joint appointments with other units on campus, including the College of Veterinary Medicine Department of Infectious Diseases, the Franklin College of Arts and Sciences department of genetics, the Savannah River Ecology Laboratory, the School of Law and the Warnell School of Forestry and Natural Resources.
 Our researchers are part of several centers and affinity groups, including the Georgia Initiative for Climate and Society, the UGA Water Faculty and the Faculty of Infectious Diseases.
 Read more about Research at the Odum School.